Last Updated on

 - Time: 45 minutes (about 4 buses per hour)

 - Check Nangoku Kotsu Bus website for schedule and fares

-Are you ready to spend 10 days in Kyushu?
+Are you ready to book a trip to Kyushu and spend 10 days on the island?

 Kyushu Island may not be as well known as the rest of Japan but the island is excellent for anyone who wants to get off the beaten path and explore something different.